BeyondQuality/beyondquality/README.md

-# Beyond Quality, The QA/QE Community of Practice
+# Beyond Quality Community of Practice

 ## Who we are